Founding Partner

 Moore has taught at Vanderbilt Law School, Middle Tennessee State University, and Morehead State University and has covered a broad range of courses that reflect her varied expertise: bankruptcy law, administrative law, family law, poverty law, and legal writing and research.
 Her commentary on bankruptcy law has appeared in the New York Times Letters to the Editor and the Lexington Herald-Leader.

-Amanda is a founding member of the Middle Tennessee Lawyers Association for Women.
+Amanda is a founding member of the Middle Tennessee Lawyers Association for Women and a founding board member of the Discovery Guild at the Discovery Center at Murfree Spring.
 She has served on the boards of the Stones River Watershed Association and the Appalachian Citizens’ Law Center and was selected to participate in the Commonwealth Society at Saint Thomas Rutherford Hospital.
+She is a member of WealthCounsel, National Academy of Elder Law Attorneys, Tennessee Bar Association, Kentucky Bar Association, Andrew Jackson Inn of Court, and Rutherford/Cannon County Bar Association.

 She is married to Jason Vance, a professor and librarian at MTSU.
-They have a son and daughter who attend Oakland High School and Central Magnet School.
+They have a son and daughter who attend Middle Tennessee State University and Syracuse University.

 Law School: Yale Law School, J.D., 2000